MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 Many executables allow you to read the current state and then change it by providing different parameters.

-For example, consider the role of a file server admin who wants to check which network shares are hosted on a system.
-One way to check is to use `net share`.
+For example, consider the role of a file server admin that manages network shares hosted on a system.
+One way of managing shares is to use `net share`.
 However, allowing **net.exe** is dangerous because the user could use the command to gain admin privileges with `net group Administrators unprivilegedjeauser /add`.
 A more secure option is to allow [Get-SmbShare](/powershell/module/smbshare/get-smbshare), which achieves the same result but has a much more limited scope.